Createdd/Writing/2022/articles/setupNewMac.md

 # OS related

 ## Nightshift

 Years ago I used various software to help my reduce blue light on my computer screen.
 Nowadays you can easily use macOS nigh shift funcitonality.

-Read about it here: https://support.apple.com/en-us/HT207513 In essence it makes your screen more "orange" in the night time.
+Read about it here: https://support.apple.com/en-us/HT207513

+In essence it makes your screen more "orange" in the night time.
 Reason for this are studies that showed that blue light can hinder good sleep.
 As many programmers work into the night, this was a game changer for me.
 It helped me quite a bit.
 That's why I set it always to on, and put it to as much warmth tone as possible.
 For a designer that wouldn't work but for a programmer that is not an issue.
 Simply be aware of the stronger orange tone.

 ## Dock

 When getting a new Mac, you will have the Dock on the bottom of the screen with lots of trash applications.
 So, what I do is Remove all the unnecessary things.
 I remove everything except apps that I use on a frequent basis.
 Like pycharm, iterm, chrome, finder.
 That's it.
 Since the spotlight feature was introduced with mac there is no need for any apps lying around in the Dock. it just clutters the view
 Move the Dock to the right side.
 The modern screens are always longer than higher.
 We do not want to lose more space in height due to this Dock bar
 Auto-hide the Dock.
 As I said, we do not want to lose screen size.

 # Wrap up
 That's it.
 This is my setup for every Macbook I start using for my (coding) work.
 Apart from these changes there are of course various setting changes for specific software, but those shall be addressed in another article.
+Leave some claps if you liked the article and comment if you have any remarks.